hzget/hzget.github.io/programming/basic/cdd.md

 3. **Refine Based on Compiler Feedback**:
    - The Rust compiler might complain about borrowing rules, unused variables, or missing error handling.
-   - Developers refine the code to satisfy the compiler, ensuring that it adheres to Rust¡¯s strict safety guarantees.
+   - Developers refine the code to satisfy the compiler, ensuring that it adheres to Rust's strict safety guarantees.

 4. **Finalize with Confidence**:
    - Once the compiler stops reporting errors, developers can be confident that many classes of bugs have been eliminated.